 Sean says he read many books and listened to “all of the CD courses out there” and “studied all of the self-help gurus who talk about confidence” to help him with his shyness and anxiety.
 He tried out “all of the techniques and figured out which ones work and which ones don’t.”

 He adds, “Now, I’m not going to sit here like a psychotherapist and claim that I have the answers to every problem, but…when it comes to shyness and social anxiety, I’ve seen it all.
 More importantly, I’ve tried it all out for myself.”

 His program has a money back guarantee:

 ~ ~ ~

-Additions by Douglas Eby, author of this site: the video, and these links:
+Video added by Douglas Eby, author of this site.

 For more perspectives on shyness, see my post Shyness, Introversion, Sensitivity – What’s the Difference? and my site Highly Sensitive.
 Note that high sensitivity is not the same as social anxiety or shyness, but all three can interact.